Great content doesn't just clearly explain a topic, it tells a story. Don't worry so much about length or quantity. Instead, focus on quality.

 2. Answer Questions

 It all starts with a question, what do people want to read about?
 Find a frequent question that pertains to your buyer persona and answer it.
-Explain it in a way that your followers will find interesting.
+Create content that explains it in a way that your followers will find interesting.
 Answer a question you think a lot of people might want answered.
 That way, if it’s shared, it’ll get shared even more.

 3. Create A Narrative

 People like stories.
 You don’t need to tell a story beat-for-beat, but your readers would rather follow some kind of narrative than otherwise.
-When you’re writing, consider the narrative you might crate.
-It helps you in the writing process and makes the content of the article more compelling for readers.
+When you create content, consider the narrative you might contribute to.
+Knowing what your content's narrative is will help you in the writing process and make the content of the article more compelling for readers.
 It also creates a natural flow that strengthens the ideas you’re discussing.

 4. Don’t Worry About Length